axzilla/goilerplate-quickstart/README.md

-# templUI Quickstart
+# TemplUI Quickstart

-Get started with templUI, a modern UI component library for Go and Templ.
-This template provides a pre-configured setup for building web applications with templUI components.
+Get started with TemplUI, an enterprise-ready UI component library for Go and Templ.
+This template provides a pre-configured setup for building professional web applications with TemplUI components.

 ## Features

-- ✨ Pre-configured templUI components
+- ⚡️ Enterprise-ready components
+- 🛡️ CSP compliant by default
+- 🔄 HTMX optimized
+- 🧩 Component driven architecture
-- 🎨 Ready-to-use theme and styling
+- 🎨 Fully customizable design
 - 🚀 Development server with hot reload
-- 🛠️ Example components and layouts
 - 📱 Responsive by default
 - 🌙 Light and dark mode support